 As a result, one company each in Cambodia and Nepal, and two companies in Bangladesh, are producing Trichoderma and marketing it locally.
 Also, some companies in these countries secured an agreement to import Trichoderma from India and distribute locally.
 A multinational company in Kenya is producing Trichoderma and supplying it to farmers in East Africa.
 Local entrepreneurs are yet to take up this activity.

-The IPM Innovation Lab conducted workshops and assisted companies that would be inclined to produce Trichoderma, developed a demand, hence a market, for it by educating farmers on the benefits of the product. in Nepal, Ispahani and Grameen Krishok Sohayak Sangstha (GKSS) in Bangladesh, Bayon Heritage, Natural Agriculture Village and Khmer Organic in Cambodia, and Real IPM in Kenya are companies producing and/or selling Trichoderma in their respective countries and regions.
+The IPM Innovation Lab conducted workshops and assisted companies that would be inclined to produce Trichoderma, and also developed a demand, hence a market, for it by educating farmers on the benefits of the product.
+Agricare in Nepal, Ispahani and Grameen Krishok Sohayak Sangstha (GKSS) in Bangladesh, Bayon Heritage, Natural Agriculture Village and Khmer Organic in Cambodia, and Real IPM in Kenya are companies producing and/or selling Trichoderma in their respective countries and regions.
 Companies from India sell this product in Asia.

 Seven WhatsApp groups have been formed by Real IPM Kenya to train lead farmers in IPM systems, including Trichoderma application.
 Images of over 1,000 diseases on different vegetable crops have been collected and managed in a database.